Jeff Kite

 Imani Jones

 After earning her MBA in International Business and Marketing from Rome Business School, Imani found herself at the crossroads of culture and innovation.
-She became an advocate of blockchain and decentralized systems—eventually founding CryptoMondays Rome, the Eternal City’s first recurring community for crypto & Web3 networking, education, and collaboration.
+As a digital native with a deep curiosity for the future of tech, she became an advocate of blockchain and decentralized systems—eventually founding CryptoMondays Rome, the Eternal City’s first recurring community for crypto & Web3 networking, education, and collaboration.

 Her career spans the world of media, having worked as a broadcast journalist for Le Fonti TV in Milan, and the world of big ideas, through roles with industry leaders such as Ogilvy & Mather NY, MM Productions (Rome), International House Milan, and The City University of New York.